ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/base/welcome.md

 ## Structure of the Workshops

-Given the current Covid19 pandemic, we've decided to provide a hybrid format to our workshop.
+Since Covid19 pandemic, we've provide hybrid format to our workshop, as well as fully online workshops.
 Our intent is to offer as much opportunity as possible to everyone who is interested in our workshop.
 We will hold the same goals and strive for a similar lecture/hand-on ratio.
 We will be using multiple technologies in order to help facilitate a maximum amount of interaction.

 #### Zoom